The Cost of Hollywood Representation of Brunette Girls - ExBulletin

 It’s a familiar critique of Kalings’ work.
 The female characters in his projects are often portrayed as undesirable, uncool, and disgusted by their own ethnic characteristics and heritage.
 Although it’s often used for comedic effect on shows like Never Have I Ever, The Sex Lives of College Girls and The Mindy Project, many in the South Asian community grew weary.

-Writer Sakeina Syed wrote about it in an essay for Teen Vogue titled On Velma, Mindy Kaling, and whether brunette girls can love each other on TV.”
+Writer Sakeina Syed wrote about it in an essay for Teen Vogue titled On Velma, Mindy Kaling and If Brown Girls Can Love Each Other on TV.
 Syed says this portrayal of brunette women on television has a direct impact on our culture,

-If you’re going on social media right now, what’s really popular is these social media trends of brunette women documenting their flares.
+If you go on social media right now, something very popular are these social media trends of brunette women documenting their glows.
 But the saddest thing is that all the things they’ve felt the need to change to be beautiful or desirable are just natural ethnic characteristics that South Asians are born with, Syed says.
 All those things that make thousands and thousands of brunette women feel like something about them is fundamentally wrong, they come from depictions like this.

 But did the problem really start with Kalings’ work?
 Syed doesn’t think so.